clsedlacek/multihex/README.md

 # Multihex

-Multihex is a small module for recoloring specially-formated chat avatar images (sometimes called "tricolor" or "hexcolor").
+Multihex is a small module for recoloring specially-formatted chat avatar images (sometimes called "tricolor" or "hexcolor").
 It uses Node.js and ImageMagick.

 This code has currently only been tested on Ubuntu-based operating systems; more support coming later.
 It will likely work elsewhere (especially on other Linux OSes) but try at your own risk.